-“Hold tight and I’ll get him.
-He’s in the kitchen.”
-The waitress strolled across the room, opened a door, and poked her head inside.
+“No problem.
+I’ll get him.”
+The waitress opened a door and poked her head into the kitchen.
 “Your appointment is here.”

-Leigh’s stomach growled, willing to clog a few arteries for those fries…and that man.
-He was tall, built like an Olympian, and looked like—whoa, hold the phone.
+Leigh’s stomach growled, willing to clog a few arteries for those fries. . .and that man.
+He was built like an Olympian and looked like—whoa, hold the phone.
 He looked like Gabriel Antonov, which couldn’t be possible.
 Gabe lived in Philadelphia, a few miles away from her apartment.
 There was no reason he’d be this far north of the city.
 He owned a busy auto repair shop that devoured most of his time.
-An Internet search for ‘brawny workaholics’ would put his name near the top of the results page.
+An internet search for ‘brawny mechanics’ would put his name at the top of the results page.

 She took advantage of her semi-hidden position by the cash register to gobble him up with her gaze.
 Faded blue jeans clung to his long legs like water, rippling with every flex of his muscular thighs.
 A gray T-shirt hugged a burly torso that could have graced the home page of a fitness website.
 Thick black whiskers darkened his sturdy jaw, which made him look ferocious in a hold-on-to-your-ovaries kind of way.

-His dark eyes landed on her and he slowed to a stop.
+His dark eyes landed on her and he stopped next to her.
 “Hey, Leigh.”

 “Hi.”
-She gave him a puzzled grin.
+She grinned, happy to see his gruff, familiar face.
 “What are you doing here?”